SFU-Blueprint/Pedals/README.md

 - [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 - [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)

 `./vscode/settings.json` has been configured to ensure these extensions work seamlessly together.
 ESLint will catch and warn about all style errors, and Prettier will format your code on save.
+Make sure to use Prettier as your default formatter in user settings.

 ## Getting Started